-Sex of person
+Sex at birth of person

-Status: This standard was approved as a departmental standard on January 25, 2018.
+Status: This standard was approved as a departmental standard on October 1, 2021.

-Person refers to an individual and is the unit of analysis for most social statistics programmes.
+Person refers to an individual and is the unit of analysis for most social statistics programs.

 Conformity to relevant internationally recognized standards

-This standard includes more detailed and specific information than the recommendations for censuses contained in the United Nations' ''Principles and Recommendations for Population and Housing Censuses, Revision 3'', 2017.
+This standard includes more detailed and specific information than the recommendations for censuses contained in the United Nations' "Principles and Recommendations for Population and Housing Censuses, Revision 3" (2017).
 The United Nations document does not state the categories in the definition of sex nor does it specify whether sex refers to sex at birth.

-''It is known that a small proportional error occurs in reporting or coding large response categories (such as 'male' or 'female') but that these can nevertheless be larger than the number of correctly captured responses for a rare category (such as a 'third' sex).
+It is known that a small proportional error occurs in reporting or coding large response categories (such as 'male' or 'female') but that these can nevertheless be larger than the number of correctly captured responses for a rare category (such as a 'third' sex).
 Even among the sub-group of particular interest, response patterns may be particularly sensitive to question wording.
 It is strongly recommended, therefore, that countries should undertake a rigorous testing programme before attempting to collect such information in the census.
-Furthermore, it should be noted that including such categories in outputs imposes risk to statistical disclosure since the relevant numbers are likely to be very small, particularly when cross-classified with other census variables.''
+Furthermore, it should be noted that including such categories in outputs imposes risk to statistical disclosure since the relevant numbers are likely to be very small, particularly when cross-classified with other census variables.

-Similar to the World Health Organization's 'Gender, equity and human rights, Glossary of terms and tools', this standard refers to sex assigned based on physical characteristics.
+Similar to the World Health Organization's "Gender, equity and human rights, Glossary of terms and tools", this standard refers to sex assigned based on physical characteristics.
 While the World Health Organization indicates that such characteristics are used to define 'male' and 'female', this standard additionally provides a classification variant with three categories ('male', 'female' and 'intersex').

-- Classification of sex January 25, 2018 to current
+- Classification of sex at birth October 01, 2021 to current

 Relation to previous version

-- Sex of person January 25, 2018 to current
+- Sex of person January 25, 2018 to September 30, 2021

 This standard updates the definition by specifying that sex refers to sex at birth typically assigned based on a person's reproductive system and other physical characteristics.
 This standard also provides a classification variant of sex that recognizes the 'intersex' category.
 Alpha codes are provided for categories in both classifications presented in this standard.